MetOffice/simulation-systems/source/FurtherDetails/glossary.rst

     this way, and the rest free for changes.

 Code Review Deadline:
-    The date by which all PRs aiming to be included in a release have been moved into code review.
+    The date by which all pull requests aiming to be included in a release have been moved into code review.

 CodeSys Review: